haqistan/flog/README.md

 [MultiMarkdown](https://github.com/fletcher/MultiMarkdown-5) is an
 extended version of [Markdown](https://daringfireball.net/projects/markdown/).
 Its key addition is simple `key: value` style metadata at the start of the file, separated from the markdown content by a blank line.
-It also adds extended table handling, footnotes and other niceties.
+It arlso adds extended table handling, footnotes and other niceties.
 In practice you can generate web sites and very nice looking PDF files using `LaTeX` with little effort.

 The meta-data facilities are enough to do a static site/blog generator that includes tags, static pages, featured posts, drafts, various kinds of structured content (books, papers), etc. Flog is a tool written in Perl that does this, with minimal dependencies:

   * `Modern::Perl`, which surely must be a requirement everywhere in the civilized perliverse now;